Lordchevy/GoPhish-Phishing-Lab/README.md

 ---

-## Key Takeaways
-- Users are more likely to engage with emails that create urgency.
-- Sender domain verification is critical in identifying phishing attempts.
-- Security awareness training significantly reduces organizational risk.

----

 ## Future Improvements
 - Deploy the lab using Docker for portability
 - Integrate logs with a SIEM for alert simulation